-- 103. A person who aids, abets, incites or conspires with another person to commit an offence by not complying with a s 17B notice also commits an offence.29 - 104.
-A person convicted of an offence of aiding, abetting, inciting or conspiring is liable for up to the same maximum fine or term of imprisonment or both that could apply to a person who commits the principal offence. - 105.
-This means, for example, that the directors, officers or managers of a company who decide the company will not comply with a s 17B notice can be prosecuted along with the company.
+- 104. A person who aids, abets, incites or conspires with another person to commit an offence by not complying with a s 17B notice also commits an offence. - 105.
+A person convicted of an offence of aiding, abetting, inciting or conspiring is liable for up to the same maximum fine or term of imprisonment or both that could apply to a person who commits the principal offence. - 106.
+This means, for example, that the directors, officers or managers of a company who decide the company will not comply with a s 17B notice can be prosecuted for the company's failure to comply with the notice.
 They would be subject to the same maximum fine or term of imprisonment or both that could apply to the company.